Course: Key Historical Readings and Biographies

-In this exciting course, the student will read four biographies of great Catholic leaders who, inflamed with the supernatural virtue of charity, did great things for God, the Church, and their fellow man.
-These leaders were on fire for the spread of the Faith and the salvation of souls.
+Three of the works are about great heroes who, inflamed with charity, did great things for God, the Church, and their fellow man.
+These leaders were on fire for the spread of the Catholic Faith and the salvation of souls.
 They understood the importance of having Church and State work together for the temporal and eternal salvation of their citizens.
-It is thus not surprising that all of the names below are today maligned by the typical anti-Catholic historical sources.
+It is thus not surprising that these three are maligned today by the typical anti-Catholic historical sources.

 This is a modular course.
 Please click on any of the links below to see details for the subcourses.